No Dogs Available

 What are “Dogs Like Moggie (Mogwai)?”

 “Dogs Like Moggie (Mogwai)” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Moggie was found wandering the streets of Great Neck, NY the night of December 9, 2011, as a winter storm was moving in.
 He was skeletal, scared, shivering, had bite marks and scars, and his whiskers were burned.
 Mom found him walking home from the train, and no one claimed him or had reported a lost dog.
 Dad didn't want him at first, but Mogwai's smarts and personality quickly changed his mind.
 You can see in the picture Dad loved him very much!
 At 9#, Moggie is alpha!”